Review: YU-NO (Elf, 1996) (NSFW) đź‘Ž

 “Just look at these puffy cheeks.
 There just has to be something stuffed inside of there.”
 Her cheeks are quite clearly not puffy.

-This epic-scale tale hailed as enthralling and beautiful ends with Takuya choosing to abandon the community, friends, and family the player has spent tens of hours getting invested in to instead spend the rest of his life alone at the beginning of time having sex with his vapid shrill-voiced mommy-child-wife with a child’s brain in an adult’s body who just so, so wants to sniff and fuck her dad.
+This epic-scale tale hailed as enthralling and beautiful concludes with Takuya choosing to abandon the community, friends, and family the player has spent tens of hours getting invested in to instead spend the rest of his life alone at the beginning of time having sex with his vapid shrill-voiced mommy-child-wife with a child’s brain in an adult’s body who just so, so wants to sniff and fuck her dad.
 Her name?
 Yu-no.